The Fountain Show Must Go On …. Even in Frigid Temperatures

 For more information, contact Hugh Hughes at 714.637.4747 or visit otl.wpengine.com.

-OTL (otl-inc.com) is a worldwide industry leader that creates one-of-a-kind water features, rockwork and themed environments, with services ranging from design and preconstruction to construction and post construction.
+About OTL OTL (otl-inc.com) is a worldwide industry leader that creates one-of-a-kind water features, rockwork and themed environments, with services ranging from design and preconstruction to construction and post construction.
 Markets include golf courses, casinos, resorts, theme parks, retail entertainment, zoos, aquariums, private estates, museums and public parks.
 OTL’s notable projects include dynamic fountains and organic water features at City Creek Center in Salt Lake City, Utah, the Arthur J. Will Memorial Fountain at Grand Park in Los Angeles, Station Park in Farmington, Utah and multiple fountains at Tongva Park and Ken Genser Square in Santa Monica, California.
 For more information, visit otl-inc.com or follow us on Twitter and Facebook.